Skip to main content

 Academic

 The long-term safety of hormone therapy in aging populations is a topic of considerable scientific complexity, requiring a deep dive into the molecular mechanisms of hormone action and the intricate interplay of various physiological systems.
 This section will provide an academic exploration of this subject, focusing on the cardiovascular and oncological implications of these therapies.
-We will examine the evidence from large-scale clinical trials and observational studies, and discuss the current understanding of the biological pathways through which hormones exert their effects, for better or for worse.

 Cardiovascular Implications of Hormone Therapy a Tale of Two Hormones

-The is a primary target for the actions of sex hormones, and the effects of hormone therapy on cardiovascular health are a major area of research and debate.
+The cardiovascular system is a primary target for the actions of sex hormones, and the effects of hormone therapy on cardiovascular health are a major area of research and debate.
 The impact of these therapies appears to differ significantly between men and women, and is influenced by a variety of factors, including the type of hormone, the route of administration, and the baseline cardiovascular risk of the individual.

 Testosterone and the Male Cardiovascular System